 Law Offices of Ronald I. Chorches, Forgiveness & Relief Scholarship

-The Law Offices of Ronald I. Chorches has been in the business of helping people with debt forgiveness and relief, debt management, and debt settlement for over 30 years.
-Mr. Chorches is a second-generation bankruptcy attorney who has seen the positive effects that helping people to get out of seemingly impossible financial situations gives to them and their families.
+We have been in the business of helping people with debt forgiveness and relief, debt management, and debt settlement for over 30 years.
+In fact, Mr. Chorches is a second-generation bankruptcy attorney.
+Therefore, he has seen the positive effects of helping people to get out of seemingly impossible financial situations.

-Our dedicated team is passionate about what we do and we feel lucky to be able to do the kind of work that helps people in need to get forgiveness and relief for their financial worries.
-We also appreciate the many people who are committed in their work to help people to find forgiveness and relief in other ways.
+Our dedicated team is passionate about what we do.
+Therefore, we feel grateful to help people obtain relief for their financial worries.
+Moreover we appreciate the many people who are committed in their work to help people find debt forgiveness.

-For this, we have created the Law Offices of Ronald I. Chorches, Forgiveness & Relief Scholarship, for a student who is committed to helping people who need forgiveness and relief, regardless of what aspect of their life they need this in.
+For this, we have created the Law Offices of Ronald I. Chorches, Forgiveness & Relief Scholarship.
+This scholarship is for a student who is committed to helping people who need forgiveness and relief, regardless of what aspect of their life they need this in.
 We want to support the education of a student who is dedicated to doing this now and in their future career.
-We feel that the world is a better place because of these kinds of individuals.
+Without a doubt, we feel that the world is a better place because of these kinds of individuals.